 It turns out my mother had a friend — a new mom.
 It was like a mothers’ support group in my jar of vinegar and I was delighted.
-Didn’t know what it meant but I was still thrilled.
 Maybe my mother was calling in some help to make this rose hip vinegar happen.
-As a newbie to this homemade vinegar thing, I had no idea but I took it as a good sign.
+Whatever the case, I took it as a good sign.

-So, I gently slide the slimy matriarch back in my jar and watched in horror as she sunk to the bottom of the jar.
-I feared I had just committed matricide and hid my secret by putting her back in the dark cupboard to deal with later.
+I gently slid the slimy matriarch back in my jar and watched in horror as she sunk to the bottom.
+I feared I had just committed matricide and hid my secret by putting her back in the dark cupboard.
 Forget the cat, I thought.
 Curiosity does more harm to vinegar mothers.

-Two days later, I went back to check on her, to see if she recovered, and much to my surprise, I found a new mother floating on the surface of what was now a very astringent smelling liquid.
-It had that telltale caustic scent of vinegar.
+I checked on her two days later to see if she recovered.
+To my surprise, I found a new mother floating on the surface of what was now a very astringent smelling liquid.
+It had the telltale caustic scent of vinegar.

-Still, what was with all the mothers?
-I had done lots of reading about making your own mother but it sounded so complicated and time consuming.
+But what was with all the mothers?
+I’d done lots of reading about making your own mother but it sounded complicated and time consuming.
 This was way too easy and unexpected to have them multiply like bunnies.
-Was this my vinegar mother’s way of telling me the Mayans were right?
-Was I growing a monster or zombie vinegar as my friend Suzanne dubbed it?

-To the great Google gods I turned in search of an answer and after much reading and worry, I learned that when when a mother appears on top of your vinegar, it’s done fermenting and is fully vinegarized.
-That’s the sign to look out for, in addition to smell and taste.
+I turned to the great Google gods in search of an answer.
+I learned after much reading and worry that when when a mother appears on top of your vinegar, it’s done fermenting.
+It’s fully vinegarized, provided it also smells and tastes like vinegar.

-My vinegar is pretty strong and I may need to dilute it when I use it, but it’s a beautiful, honey-coloured concoction that is not nearly as sweet as its appearance.
-I also have mothers to use and re-use, turning leftover vino into vinegar, if I so choose.
+My vinegar is pretty strong and I may need to dilute it when I use it.
+But it’s a beautiful, honey-coloured concoction that is not nearly as sweet as its appearance.
+I also have mothers to use and re-use, turning leftover vino into vinegar, if I choose.
 And I do.
 My mothers are already working on some old Riesling and I’m anxiously awaiting the newest arrival in my mama menagerie.

 What have I learned from it all?
 Aside from how to make homemade vinegar, I’m certain that mother really does know best.